stackgl/gl-texture2d/README.md

 | `uint16`     | [m,n]      | RGBA            | UNSIGNED_SHORT_4_4_4_4 |
 | `uint32`     | [m,n]      | RGBA            | UNSIGNED_BYTE          |

+Other combinations of shape and dtype are invalid and throw an error.

 ## Texture Methods